Shiregreen child murders: Sentencing

 At the sentencing hearing on 12 November, further information was revealed.
 This information had previously been subject to a reporting ban, lifted at the sentencing hearing.
 Barrass and Machin were half-siblings and had been in an incestuous relationship for some time, Machin spending days at the house but maintaining his own home in Burngreave, a few miles away.
 A note by Barrass made on her phone at the time of the crimes said "Brandon is the dad to all the kids...".
 The children had previously believed that their father was dead.

 In November 2018, an allegation of sexual assault towards another child had been made about Blake, the 14 year old victim, and social services became involved.
 He had also been diagnosed with ADHD two years earlier.
 A similar allegation was later made about Tristan, the 13 year old victim, in May, shortly before the deaths.
-Messages from Barrass were shown which indicated her concern of the children being taken into foster care as a result, "I love my kids too much to kill ‘em, I can’t put ‘em into care for the same reasons."
+Messages from Barrass were shown which indicated her concern of the children being taken into foster care as a result, "I love my kids too much to kill 'em, I can't put 'em into care for the same reasons."

 A social services meeting on 22 May, from which Barrass was excluded, seems to have been a crisis point.
 After this, she was told that the children's status was raised from 'child in need' to the more actively involved 'child in protection'.
 Social services were unaware of the children's father and made inquiries into this, and performed the usual screening for any possibility of sexual abuse within the home.
 The final trigger may have been a phone call to Barrass on the evening of 23 May, when an unnamed local individual complained of a further sexual assault by Tristan against a child, and that they would be reporting the matter to social services.
 On arrest, Barrass made the statements to police that she would, "rather see them [her children] dead than in care," and "I gave them life and I can take it away".
 As usual after a case involving such deaths, social services performed a Serious Case Review.
 The review report was published in August 2020, and found that the murders could not have been predicted.

 Murders

 Barrass and Machin acted together.
 They first attempted to poison the four oldest children using prescribed ADHD medication.
 When this was ineffective, they proceeded to strangle the two older boys.
 Barrass using a dressing gown cord to strangle Tristan and Machin strangling Blake with his hands, both to unconsciousness and then suffocating them with plastic bags over their heads.
 They then made an unsuccessful attempt to drown another child in the bath.

-Barrass texted a friend just after 7:00 am alleging that Machin was trying to kill her and admitting the deaths.
-"He's trying to kill us and Tristan and Blake are already dead.", both of them then called the police.
+Barrass texted a friend just after 7:00 am alleging that Machin was trying to kill her and admitting the deaths, "He's trying to kill us and Tristan and Blake are already dead", and both of them then called the police.